pooyamirzapour/Mancala/to_do.md

    and exceptions are necessary, and it will be set up the relevant console and applications.

-5) Implementing web socket mechanism instead of SseEmitter.

-6) Providing diagrams like Activity, Class, and more needed documents.
+5) Providing diagrams like Activity, Class, and more needed documents.